Cafe-au-lait Spot

 Symptoms may affect multiple parts of the body.
 Understanding which part of the body a symptom affects, can help us to better understand the potential underlying causes of a symptom, including a rare disease or genetic syndrome.

-Skin is a part of the integumentary system of the body, a system that includes not only skin but also hair and nails too.
+Skin is a part of the integumentary system of the body, a system that includes not only skin but also hair and nails.
 The integumentary system acts to protect our body from external threats or injury.

 Generally, symptoms affecting the skin can be seen with the eye.
 Although diagnosing a skin-related symptom may involve different tests and assessments, both subjective and objective.

-Symptoms relating to the skin may be temporary or permanent and covers conditions including rashes, hives, lesions and discoloration.
-They may affect the tone, texture and appearance of the skin in different ways.
+Symptoms relating to the skin may be temporary or permanent and cover conditions including rashes, hives, lesions, and discoloration.
+They may affect the tone, texture, and appearance of the skin in different ways.
 They may also cause some level of discomfort, including itching and or some level of pain.

 What should I do next?